 At several meetings, we had a symposium sponsored by the Psychonomic Society, related to the conference theme(s).
 It certainly is a good idea to contact to Psychonomic Society to ask whether they’d be interested in a joint symposium.

-Something new we may want to introduce is symposia connected to the keynote speakers.
-This would better integrate the theme of the keynote speakers in the conference and improve the experience of the keynote speakers (as they are sure to meet some of their colleagues).
-A question at this moment is whether we should foresee an additional conference budget for these three symposia?
-At the time of writing (2017), the consensus seems to be that such symposia need no sponsoring, under the assumption that speakers will be interested to attend anyway.
+Something new we introduced is symposia connected to the keynote speakers.
+This better integrates the theme of the keynote speakers in the conference and improves the experience of the keynote speakers (as they are sure to meet some of their colleagues).
+Ideally, such symposia need no sponsoring, under the assumption that speakers will be interested to attend anyway.

 Another interesting aspect is to have a few workshops preceding the opening of the conference (e.g., about statistical packages, about stimulus presentation, about grants, about the Journal of Cognition, meeting the editors, women in cognitive science, …).
 ESCoP will help with the organisation of these.

 The program of the conference is decided jointly by the organisers and 2-3 Committee members of ESCoP, taking the above recommendations into account.

 The host city